 Is it the most expensive?
 No, but it’s also not the cheapest!

 Does it have every single feature that every other manufacturer has ever thought of?
 Probably not, but what tripod does?

 Is it loaded with the right set of features and functions to mean I can confidently get the best images from any of the locations I intend to shoot?
 While I’d still like a variable-angle column (or even a 90º one for that matter and have already put in the request!) – in all other respects, absolutely, yes it does.

-Well done Rollei, it took some time – but you’ve convinced me.
+Well done Rollei, well done FotoPro, it took some time – but you’ve finally done a good job.